-Giorgia Cerulli explains the alternative meaning of the gallery’s name on archello.com, as it is more than just the name of an old cardinal: ‘the word Sacripante means also an exclamation of amazement, astonishment… and that is what we feel when we discover the spaces of this place.’
+Giorgia Cerulli explains the alternative meaning of the gallery’s name on archello.com, as it is more than just the name of an old cardinal: “The word Sacripante means also an exclamation of amazement, astonishment… and that is what we feel when we discover the spaces of this place.”
 Sacripante’s interior architecture intentionally differs from the trend of white-cube, white-walled contemporary art galleries.
-Its industrial rough cement walls and baroque vintage furniture are active accompaniments in exhibitions of contemporary art.
+Its industrial, rough cement walls and baroque vintage furniture are active accompaniments to the exhibitions of contemporary art.
 The furniture that adds elements of comfort to the gallery is also for sale, to foster the constant development and renewal of the space.